Lambda-School-Labs/beerthoven-be/README.md

 6. Push to AWS
 7. Repeat

+## Testing
+Our test runner is Jest for unit and integration tests.
+For integration testing, we simulate queries and mutations on the server through the apollo-server-testing library's createTestClient() function.

+## Available Scripts
 Makefile
 First, it is very important to note that there is a Makefile in the root directly that is intended to provide all of the controls that you'll need for both local development and AWS operations.